st3b1t/bip39-hex-dice/README.md

 ## Development

+You can work in development mode without compilation by simply opening the file `/src/index.html` directly in your browser.
-After making changes to the source files, compile the project to generate a new standalone page for offline use.
+This allows for quick testing and iterations.
+After the changes compile the project to generate a new standalone page `/index.html` for offline use.

 Run the `compile.py` script to merge resources from the `/src` folder and generate a new `/index.html` file: